-Families visiting the zoo will enjoy ocean views and the perfect conditions for kids to learn to their heart’s content about the Zoo’s different species in about 90 minutes or less.
-New COVID-friendly guidelines allow for added social distancing, fewer crowds, and plenty of parking.
+Families visiting the zoo will enjoy ocean views and the perfect conditions for kids to learn to their heart’s content about the zoo’s different species in about 90 minutes or less.
+The zoo offers plenty of fresh air, outdoor space and parking.
 Families with younger children are pleased to know that tickets are not required for children under two.
-However, all visitors must make an advanced reservation, as they are open to both visitors and members.
-Please note that masks are required during your visit and indoor exhibits are temporarily closed.
+However, all visitors must make a reservation in advance, as the zoo is open to both visitors and members.

-Members of the Santa Barbara Zoo can participate in Early Explores, a play-based early education program for children ages 3-5, focusing on teaching through experiences.
-Your little one will get to experience train rides, art, and animal encounters.
-Kids will also learn an appreciation for the natural world through gardening, outdoor play, exploration, and discovery in the Zoo’s 28-acre outdoor classroom.
+Members of the Santa Barbara Zoo can participate in Early Explorers, a play-based early education program for children ages three to five, focusing on teaching through experiences.
+Your little one will get excited for train rides, art and animal encounters, and kids will also learn an appreciation for the natural world through gardening, outdoor play, exploration and discovery in the zoo’s 28-acre outdoor classroom.

-The Santa Barbara Museum of Natural History welcomes you to explore the Museum Backyard nature play area, nestled in the oak woodland along Mission Creek.
-This nature-filled wonder includes a play stage, backyard creek, sensory garden, boardwalk, and Eyes in the Sky Aviary.
-For a bonus educational experience, additional programming is available at the sensory garden to help children of all ages learn more about native plants, insects, butterflies, and the work of natural scientists.
+The Santa Barbara Museum of Natural History provides ample opportunity for parents and kids alike to explore the Museum Backyard nature play area, nestled in the oak woodland along Mission Creek.
+This nature-filled wonder includes a play stage, backyard creek, sensory garden and boardwalk.
+For a bonus educational treat, additional programming is available at the sensory garden to help children of all ages learn more about native plants, insects, butterflies and the work of natural scientists.

-As you prepare for your upcoming visit, don’t forget to include time to admire the museum’s iconic 74-foot long Blue Whale Skeleton located at the museum entrance.
-Fun fact, this Blue Whale Skeleton is one of only five complete Blue Whale skeletons in the United States.
+As you prepare for your upcoming visit, don’t forget to include time to admire the museum’s iconic 74-foot long blue whale skeleton located at the museum entrance.
+Fun fact, this blue whale skeleton is one of only five complete blue whale skeletons in the United States.
 It’s a rare opportunity for children and adults to gain first-hand exposure to, as well as an appreciation of, the world’s largest animal.
-Learn More

 Soak in Sunshine and History

-Pair your visit to the Santa Barbara Museum with a stop at Old Mission Santa Barbara, located just down the road (.04 miles away to be exact).
+Pair your visit to the Santa Barbara Natural History Museum with a stop at Old Mission Santa Barbara, located just down the road (.04 miles away to be exact).
 Old Mission Santa Barbara is known as “Queen of the California Missions” and tenth of the 21 California Missions founded by the Spanish Franciscans.
-While the Mission Museum and all tours remain closed until further notice due to COVID-19, you can still admire the architectural design of the Mission’s exterior grounds and the beauty of the stunning A.C.
+The self-guided tours are a paramount addition to your visit, and you will get the chance to take in the sights of the beautiful Mission church, the historic cemetery and mausoleum, a nine-room museum of historical artwork and artifacts and multiple lush gardens.
+There is a one-way flow of movement through the self-guided tour, and visitors will be provided with a map with arrows to guide you.
+After the tour, you can also admire the architectural design of the Mission’s exterior grounds and the beauty of the stunning A.C.
 Postel Memorial Rose Garden, home to 1,500 rose plants.

-With a little advanced planning, build your own lesson plan with Old Mission Santa Barbara’s website, offering a variety of online resources that include the Mission history, points of interest, games, and activities to keep the kids busy.
-Before heading home, don’t forget to stop by the Museum Gift Shop, currently open 7 days a week from 10:00 AM to 5:00 p.m., and stocked with plenty of souvenirs to commemorate the experience.
-Learn More
+With a little advanced planning, build your own lesson plan with Old Mission Santa Barbara’s website, offering a variety of online resources that include the Mission history, points of interest and kid-friendly games.
+Before heading home, don’t forget to stop by the gift shop, currently open seven days a week from 9:30 a.m. to 5 p.m., and stocked with plenty of souvenirs to commemorate your visit.

 The Santa Barbara Botanic Garden is just the place to escape for a beautiful and breathtaking exploratory open-air adventure.
 This 78-acre living museum designed entirely with California-native plants provides 5.5 miles of easy walking trails.
-Along the way, you’ll discover wild-crafted gardens, an authentic Japanese Teahouse and Tea Garden, a coastal redwood forest, a cacti-filled desert, and spectacular views along the Porter Trail.
-This magical outdoor paradise houses 1,000 plants, trees, and flowers that exemplify the diverse botanical beauty of the region, and is a wonderful way to explore nature in its most beautiful form.
+Along the way, you’ll discover wild-crafted gardens, a coastal redwood forest, a cacti-filled desert, and spectacular views along the Porter Trail.
+This magical outdoor paradise houses 1,000 plants, trees and flowers that exemplify the diverse botanical beauty of the region, and is a wonderful way to explore nature in its most beautiful form.

 Learn How to Spot a Whale Tale

 Set sail on the Santa Barbara seas for an unforgettable nautical adventure.
-Best viewed from late November through April, thousands of Pacific gray whales migrate through the Santa Barbara Channel as they head south to Baja, California.
-Kids will squeal with delight as they spot dolphins, a variety of marine life, and larger-than-life migrating whales in one of the best locations for whale watching on the West Coast.
+Best viewed from February through May, thousands of Pacific gray whales migrate through the Santa Barbara Channel as they head south to Baja, California.
+Kids will squeal with delight as they spot dolphins, a variety of marine life and larger-than-life migrating whales in one of the best locations for whale watching on the West Coast.
 As you plan your on-the-water adventure, select from several outdoor outfitters that provide a variety of different whale watching adventures, including private charters for families to see these majestic creatures up close.